 The third timber supply projection repeats the procedures of the first two projections for two separate ownership size classes - landowners owning 100,000 acres or more and all other landowners (53% and 47% of Maine's total forested acres, respectively).
 The report concludes that harvest rates for both landowner groups are higher than current management practices can sustain, with the large landowners representing the majority of the deficit.
 (Note: These results represent an overall averaging of many different landowners and do not accurately represent the status of any individual landowner.)
 The improved yield scenario for each landowner group demonstrates that the identified improvements in silvicultural practices can result in a long-term balance between growth and current harvest levels.

 The current rate of growth in Maine's forests cannot sustain indefinitely the current level of timber harvest.
 However, Maine's forests have a growth potential that has not been fully realized.
 With investments in intensive silviculture and improved management of Maine's natural forest stands, we are capable of fully sustaining the current harvest level.
 Activities to improve forest productivity need to be broadly implemented over the next two decades.
-If forestry companies buy the right excavator attachments for sale then they can also save their company and stakeholders money.

 Timber Supply Outlook for Maine: 1995-2045

 The purpose of this report is to identify future trends in available wood supply from Maine's forests.
 This report combines the best available public information about the forest with comprehensive analytical tools (computer simulation models) to develop a series of projections of future wood availability.
 Both the data and the analytical tools include margins of error, this report is intended to present the most accurate overall assessment possible.
 This analysis is considered a solid baseline assessment of future timber supply.
 However, it must be regarded as a first step in an ongoing evaluation that incrementally improves through the collection of new data and refined analyses.